retaildevcrews/k6labs/labs/in-cluster/README.md

     kubectl port-forward service/grafana 3000:3000 -n monitoring
     ```

-- Access Grafana from browser at  <http://localhost:3000> - *you can log into your local instance of grafana by using the creds admin/admin*
+- Access Grafana from browser at  <http://localhost:3000> - *you can log into your local instance of grafana by using the default creds admin/admin*

+    🛑 Note: In order to successfully navigate to `localhost` you must **Open Codespaces in VS code desktop**

 ## Deploy k6 from docker image